Thirunaal

 Thirunaal is a 2016 Indian Tamil-language action drama film written and directed by P. S. Ramnath and produced by M. Senthil Kumar.
-The film stars Jiiva and Nayanthara in their second collaboration after E. The music was composed by Srikanth Deva.
+The film stars Jiiva and Nayanthara, while Sharath Lohitashwa, Karunas, Joe Malloori, and G. Marimuthu play supporting roles.
+The music was composed by Srikanth Deva.
 The film was released on 5 August 2016.

 Plot

-"Blade" Ganesh (Jiiva) is a henchman for a local don, Naaga (Sharath Lohitashwa) and is loyal to him without any reason.
+"Blade" Ganesh (Jiiva) is a henchman for a local don, Naaga (Sharath Lohitashwa), and is loyal to him without any reason.
 Blade is ready to go to any extent for the sake of Naaga.
 However, Naaga views Blade just as a henchman and uses him to run his local mafia.
-Vithya (Nayanthara) is the daughter of a local factory owner (Joe Malloori) who is also a friend of Naaga.
+Vithya (Nayanthara) is the daughter of a local factory owner (Joe Malloori), who is also a friend of Naaga.
 She falls for Ganesh after he saves her from a few goons.
-Vithya's father arranges her wedding with another man, but everyone learns about the love affair between Vithya and Blade, which creates animosity between Naaga and Vithya's father.
-Naaga does not want Blade to marry anyone as he fears that Blade might leave him post-marriage, which could weaken his mafia business.
-Blade overhears Naaga's conversation, understands his true intention and feels bad for blindly trusting Naaga all these days leading to his transformation into a good human being.
+Vithya's father arranges her wedding to another man, but everyone learns about the love affair between Vithya and Blade, which creates animosity between Naaga and Vithya's father.
+Naaga does not want Blade to marry anyone, fearing Blade might leave him post-marriage, which could weaken his mafia business.
+Blade overhears Naaga's conversation, understands his true intention, and feels bad for blindly trusting Naaga all these days, leading to his transformation into a good human being.

 Vithya's father decides to move out of town with his family and asks Naaga to return the money he owes, but Naaga refuses and betrays Vithya's father.
-Blade comes to his rescue and with his help, Vithya's father complains at a police station, following which Naaga returns the money.
+Blade comes to his rescue, and with his help, Vithya's father files a complaint at a police station, after which Naaga returns the money.
 Naaga decides to kill Blade for moving away from him.
 Vithya's father understands Blade's transformation and agrees to get Vithya married to him.
-On the day before Blade's wedding, Naaga's henchmen hit Blade.
+The day before Blade's wedding, Naaga's henchmen hit Blade.
 Blade decides to take revenge and kills Naaga, following which he surrenders in court.
 He is released after a few years and marries Vithya.